spiceai/cookbook/client-sdk/spicepy-sdk-sample/README.md

-# Spice with spicepy SDK Recipe
+# Spice with spicepy SDK

 This recipe demonstrates how to use the Spice Python SDK to connect to a Spice runtime and query data.